 • Tax statements

-At the close of escrow, payment of funds shall be made in an acceptable form to the escrow.
-As your real estate professional, I'll let you know what is an acceptable way of paying.
+At the close of escrow, payments of funds are made in an acceptable form to the escrow.
+I'll keep you informed on the procedure.

 The Escrow Holder Will:

-• Comply with the bank's guidelines as outlined in the escrow agreement
+• Meet the bank's requirements as outlined in the escrow agreement

 • Record deeds and other documents as instructed